Michieljoris/roster/_attachments/security.md

 When data is stored internally security comes from securing access to the computer where the browser is installed or running.
 The advantage of an internal database is that the app and database are portable.
-You can run the browser of a usb stick and use the app and the data on any computer.
+You can run the browser off a usb stick and use the app and the data on any computer.
 The internal database has all the capabilities of any appropriate external database, except for security features.
 Since the app is using a database called CouchDb that means the internal